ttimbers/canlang/README.md

 {[cancensus](https://mountainmath.github.io/cancensus/index.html)} R
 package.

-This package contains two data sets:
+This package contains three data sets:

 1.  [`can_lang`](#example-usage-of-can_lang): Contains the counts of the total number of Canadians that report each language as their mother